Strategy for software Dummies – part 8

 - It will be difficult to provide Customer Intimacy in new markets since this requires an established organization with domain competencies and product skills.

 However, Customer Intimacy has been the value element making the ABC company successful.
 The management team is convinced that Customer Intimacy is still extremely critical and that the competitive position must be maintained through this value element.

 The ValuePerform consultant points out that only the CTO gives the Product Leadership value more than 50% of the focus.
 Is it likely that the ABC company will become a product leader if this value element has less than 50% of the focus?

-The discussion that follow is centered around the differences in the domestic market and in the new markets.
+The discussion that follows is centred around the differences in the domestic market and in the new markets.